mfmondal/ccgc5501-bigiamchallenge-writeup/challenge1.md

 }

 ### write a short analysis about the IAM policy here
-From the above policy, we can see that any body can get object from s3 bucket named thebigiamchallenge-storage-9979f4b.
-Similarly any body can list the files from the bucket with the condition that the objects are in the files folder i.e. thebigiamchallenge-storage-9979f4b/files.
+From the above policy, from the first json object we can see that any body can get object from s3 bucket named thebigiamchallenge-storage-9979f4b.
+Similarly according to the second json object any body can list the files from the bucket with the condition that the objects are in the files folder i.e. thebigiamchallenge-storage-9979f4b/files.

 ## Solution

-How we can list the files using the following command: aws s3 ls s3://thebigiamchallenge-storage-9979f4b/files/
+We can list the files using the following command: aws s3 ls s3://thebigiamchallenge-storage-9979f4b/files/

 The above command shows that there are two files in the the source.
 The files are flag1.txt and logo.png